 Who is using dark fiber?

-Globally, access to dark fiber remains somewhat limited, and there are concerns that this will curtail the pace of connectivity.
+Globally, access to it remains somewhat limited, and there are concerns that this will curtail the pace of connectivity.
 In the UK, for example, a dark fiber controversy has been brewing for years.
 In August 2017, BT Openreach, the company that runs all of Britain’s fiber optic internet, closed off access to its dark fiber.
 Many organizations, particularly mobile operators, objected to this.
 But others have looked for other options.
-SSE Enterprise, a telecom and utilities company, has opted to lay its own dark fiber in the sewers of London.
+SSE Enterprise, a telecom and utilities company, has opted to lay its own in the sewers of London.

 Dark fiber is becoming more affordable, which means it’s a viable option for smaller organizations as well.
 The market is growing, and is projected to be worth USD$11 billion by 2026, with North America making up about 40% of that market.